 With some recipes, I’m always left wondering what to make along with it.
 Like recently when I made satay, I was like “now what should I make as a side to that?”

 After a quick Google search I was lead to a recipe for Thai Cucumber Salad.
 The only bummer was it called for Thai red chiles.
-In all my visits to several different grocery stores, I’ve never once saw Thai chiles in the produce section.
+Because in all my visits to several different grocery stores, I’ve never once saw Thai chiles in the produce section.
 Maybe it’s my area or a Michigan thing, but it bums me out that I can’t find it for recipes.
-However I found a cheat.
-I mix in a little sambal oelek and just like that, you get the delicious heat and the red specks.
+However – good news! – I found a cheat.
+Mixing in a little sambal oelek and just like that, you get the delicious heat and the red specks.

 To make this Thai Cucumber Salad Recipe you will need:

 - 2 teaspoons each chopped basil (Thai basil if you can find it) cilantro and mint